 Compressor also provides a number of preconfigured destinations, which combine presets and a post-transcoding action, such as burning a Blu-ray disc.

 Designate a location on your computer or on a connected storage device where you want to save the transcoded media file.
 You can choose any of several preconfigured locations, including your computer desktop, your Movies folder, or a custom location.

 Submit your media for transcoding

-After you assign settings or a destination and specify an output location in Compressor, click the Start Batch button to begin the transcoding process.
+After you assign presets or a destination and specify an output location in Compressor, click the Start Batch button to begin the transcoding process.
 You can monitor the progress of the transcoding in Active view.
-After transcoding is complete, you can see information about the settings or destinations you used in Completed view.
+After transcoding is complete, you can see information about the presets or destinations you used in Completed view.

 You can also automatically apply transcoding instructions to any media source files saved or moved into a specially configured watch folder.
 For detailed instructions on watch folders, see Work with watch folders in Compressor.

 See Transcode files in Compressor to view a list of detailed instructions.